Protecting communities in catastrophic incidents

 The Challenge

-Lincolnshire Resilience Forum responds to all major emergencies and incidents that impact on the wider county of Lincolnshire and that require a coordinated, multi-agency response, such as flooding and pandemics.
-Responsible for an area of 2,292 miles and over 750,000 people, the partnership comprises more than 30 category one and two responding agencies.
-These organisations need to be able to share information and collaborate effectively to respond immediately to catastrophic incidents, helping preserve life, livelihoods and the environment.
+Lincolnshire Resilience Forum responds to all major emergencies that impact on the wider county of Lincolnshire and that require a coordinated, multi-agency response, such as flooding and pandemics.
+Responsible for an area of 2,292 square miles and over 750,000 people, the partnership comprises more than 30 category one and two responding agencies.
+These organisations need to be able to share information and collaborate effectively in order to preserve life, livelihoods and the environment during serious incidents.

 “We didn’t realise just how much ArcGIS would enable us to do.
 It has vastly outperformed our expectations.”